 - Reconfigured classroom layouts to enforce the recommended six feet of physical space between each desk.

-- Changed building entrance and exit patterns along with designated stairwell and hallway flow to reduce crowding; each Division will have a designated door to enter and exit the building through.
+- Changed building entrance and exit patterns along with designated stairwell and hallway flow to reduce crowding; each Division has a designated door to enter and exit the building through.

-- Updated our cleaning and building sanitization, including plans to conduct a deep clean of the buildings every day.
+- Updated our cleaning and building sanitization, including conducting a deep clean of the buildings every day.

 - Developed an efficient new dismissal policy to keep students separated and move them off campus in a timely manner.

-- Created a no visitor policy where non-student/non-employee visitors are restricted during the school day.
+- Created a no in-person visitor policy where non-student/non-employee visitors are restricted to enter the buildings during the school day.
 (This includes tours, presenters, etc. Accommodations for these types of visits will be made either through video conferencing or recordings.)

 - Installed MERV-13 air filters for HVAC system.

-- Lunch plans to move mealtime to classrooms and individually delivered meals.
+- Move mealtime to classrooms and lunch is enjoyed in individually delivered meals.